Stories from Hartford's Grassroots

 Nineteenth Century Black Resistance

-Over the years, The Talcott Street Church community has supported the Amistad captives, participated in the Underground Railroad, publicly disobeyed the 1850 fugitive slave law, convened a national meeting of African American ministers in 1858, and hosted members of the Scottsboro Nine in October, 1937, the nine young men framed for the rape of two Alabama white women.
+Over the years, The Talcott Street Church community supported the Amistad captives, participated in the Underground Railroad, publicly disobeyed the 1850 fugitive slave law, convened a national meeting of African American ministers in 1858, and hosted members of the Scottsboro Nine in October, 1937, the nine young men framed for the rape of two Alabama white women.

 Today, as Faith Congregational Church on Main Street, the community continues this work, from spiritual uplift to most recently sponsoring the Martin Luther King Day public celebration, supporting striking nursing home workers of District 1199/SEIU, and defending the rights of immigrants even at the risk of arrest.